-The school was opened in 1954 and is a nondenominational school for children from 4 to 7 years of age.
+The school was opened in 1954 and is a non-denominational school for children from 4 to 7 years of age.

-In January 2014 we became part of the Edwin Jones Trust, working as part of a multi academy with Beechwood Junior, Townhill Infant and Harefield Primary schools.
+In January 2014 we became part of the Hamwic Education Trust, working as part of the Edwin Jones Partnership together with Beechwood Junior, Townhill Infant, Harefield Primary, Ludlow Infant, Weston Park Primary and Weston Shore Infant Schools.